primarykeytech/pkt-scrape-process/README.md

 # pkt-scrape-process
 There are a number of qualitative research studies that gather experiences from participants for evaluation.
-The purpose of this project is to scrape a collection of experiences from a websites (e.g. a thread in a forum related to the use of a prescription drug), save the information to a NoSQL database, output it from there to a csv file, and then utilize a Spark job to count the occurrences of words provided within a list of words.
+The purpose of this project is to scrape a collection of experiences from websites (e.g. a thread in a forum related to the use of a prescription drug), save the information to a NoSQL database, output it from there to a csv file, and then utilize a Spark job to count the occurrences of words provided within a list of words.
 The counts